2 Seconds

+Synopsis

 Laurie is forcefully retired as a downhill racer when her concerns about her signs of aging cause her to lose her last race by 2 seconds (hence the name of the movie).
 Laurie and the one bike she was allowed to keep then move in with her geeky, physics-loving brother who is trying very hard to find a girlfriend.
 While putting her bike together, Laurie discovers that she is missing a gear on her bicyclette so she makes do with what she has.
 Because of this, she breaks the chain on her bike one day, leading to her meeting with her soon-to-be best friend Lorenzo.
 Lorenzo is an ex Italian professional racer who currently works as a bike mechanic in his own bike shop. offered her a job at the bicycle company, but one of her co workers, Willie, tries to make her life miserable.
 After talking to Lorenzo, Laurie figures out what she needs to do to help herself and try to resolve things.